Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 But why do complementary colors mix to create white?
 When complementary colors (like red and cyan) enter our eyes simultaneously, all three types of cone cells in our retina are stimulated equally, and our brain interprets this as white light.

+For example, if you shine a red light and a cyan light onto the same white wall, the overlapping area will appear white—this is exactly how color correction tools work: to neutralize excess red, you can add a touch of cyan.

 ## 3. The RGB Mixing Principle

 ![primary-color-mixing](/assets/primary-color-mixing.jpg)